Overview

 ACCOUNTS WITH OUTSIDE MANAGERS

-When outside professional managers are used in an account, the following evaluation process will be followed:
+When outside professional managers are used to managing all or a portion of an account, the following evaluation

 1. Measure rates of return for each fund net of investment manager fees and all fund expenses relative to a